reganhw/password-vault/README.md

 `PUT /api/users/account`
 - **Input:** A request body in JSON format.
 - **What it does:**  Updates the user's information.
-For example if the request body is {email: "hello@gmail.com", password: "12345"}, the user's email and password change accordingly.
+For example if the request body is { email: "hello@gmail.com", password: "12345" }, the user's email and password change accordingly.
 - **What it does under the hood:** Infers the user's ID from the access token and modifies the associated _user_ document.

 `DELETE /api/users/account`